BoredBored/uniLang/README.md

 # uniLang
-a effort to create a language to program in multiple langages
+My a idea to create a program that translates code into multiple programming langages

+Haven't written any code for it just thought id be nice